1

 Current Status of Bill HR 681

-Bill HR 681 is currently in the status of Bill Introduced since January 23, 2025.
+Bill HR 681 is currently in the status of Passed in House since March 3, 2026.
 Bill HR 681 was introduced during Congress 119 and was introduced to the House on January 23, 2025.
-Bill HR 681's most recent activity was Ordered to be Reported by Unanimous Consent. as of November 20, 2025
+Bill HR 681's most recent activity was The title of the measure was amended.
+Agreed to without objection. as of March 3, 2026

 Bipartisan Support of Bill HR 681